 Among the different wonders that you will find within Peru, is its abundant wildlife.
 And if you plan to visit the Peruvian Amazon during your vacation in Peru, then you have to know everything it has to offer.
 In the Amazon Rainforest, you can find creatures that seem to belong to magical legends and myths.
 And among the most fantastic specimens to appreciate and observe is the largest freshwater cetacean on Earth.
 Of course, we are referring to the Pink River Dolphin.
 And together with the Machu Travel Peru team, we have prepared an article where we tell you all about pink dolphins.
 Learn all about these fascinating animals that you can meet during your next adventure.

-Everything you need to know about the Pink River Dolphin
+Everything you need to know about the Pink River Dolphin in these 11 facts

 - Pink color as a weapon of seduction